Are keyshops safe? How to buy cheap game keys without getting burned

 For older catalogue titles the keyshop route is usually safe and the savings are real.
 On a brand-new AAA release, the discount is often smaller and the official store gives you the smoothest experience — sometimes that peace of mind is worth a dollar or two.
 Either way, compare both before you commit: a game like Cyberpunk 2077 or The Witcher 3 can vary by several dollars between stores.

-Every game page on playze.io lines up official stores and keyshops side by side, with the current price and the all-time low, so the safe choice is also the obvious one.
+Every game page on playze.io lines up official stores and keyshops side by side, with the current price and the lowest price we have tracked, so the safe choice is also the obvious one.
 New to price tracking?
 Start with our guide on how to never overpay for a PC game.